- December 14, 2019, 10:00 am: NFB of Denver & FAST Holiday Party

 - Independent travel in a variety of settings

 - Instruction in cooking, meal planning, cleaning, and shopping using a courtesy clerk

 - Confidence building during challenge recreation activities

 - Career exploration and job shadowing successful blind adults

 - Training and assessment on the latest adaptive technology

 - Learning to work with college disability services offices

 - Leadership development

 - Developing a positive philosophy of blindness

-This three-week-long day program serves children aged five through eleven who live in the Denver metro area.
+This two-week-long day program serves children aged five through eleven who live in the Denver metro area.
 It begins at the end of school in June each year.
 In addition to the four core classes, students will prepare lunch each day and focus on household chores like making the bed, vacuuming, washing dishes, and sweeping.
 Not only will the students work on building their skills but, even more importantly, they will gain confidence in themselves by participating in many exciting activities such as swimming, hiking, picnicking, and going to an amusement park.